- Global Information

 Numbers of people with dementia

-As of 2010, there were an estimated 35.6 million people with dementia worldwide.
-This number will nearly double every 20 years, to an estimated 65.7 million in 2030, and 115.4 million in 2050.
+There are an estimated 46.8 million people worldwide living with dementia in 2015.
+This number will almost double every 20 years, reaching 74.7 million in 2030 and 131.5 million in 2050.
 Much of the increase will be in developing countries.
-Already 58% of people with dementia live in developing countries, but by 2050 this will rise to 71%.
+Already 58% of people with dementia live in low and middle income countries, but by 2050 this will rise to 68%.
 The fastest growth in the elderly population is taking place in China, India, and their south Asian and western Pacific neighbours.

-There are 7.7 million new cases of dementia each year, implying that there is a new case of dementia somewhere in the world every four seconds.
+There are over 9.9 million new cases of dementia each year worldwide, implying one new case every 3.2 seconds.

 Economic impact of dementia

 The total estimated worldwide cost of dementia is US$818 billion in 2015, which represents 1.09% of global GDP.
 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).